-Karen Pearlman and John Sutton (in press).
+Karen Pearlman and John Sutton (2022).
 Reframing the director: distributed creativity in filmmaking practice (final draft only).
 In Mette Hjort and Ted Nannicelli (eds), A Companion to Motion Pictures and Public Value (pp. 86-105).
 Wiley Blackwell.

-Line M. Simonsen, Sune Vork Steffensen, and John Sutton (in press).
+Line M. Simonsen, Sune Vork Steffensen, and John Sutton (2022).
 Sociotechnical dilemmas in healthcare: a cognitive ethnography.
 In Davide Secchi & Stephen Cowley (eds), Organisational Cognition: the theory of social organizing.
 London: Routledge.

-John Sutton and Gerard O’Brien (in press).
+John Sutton and Gerard O’Brien (2022).
 Distributed traces and the causal theory of constructive memory.
 In André Sant’Anna, Christopher Jude McCarroll, and Kourken Michaelian (eds), Current Controversies in Philosophy of Memory.
 London: Routledge.